alessandragni/TimeDepFrail/README.md

 ## Dataset data_dropout
-To exemplify the package, the model are applied on a dataset called 'data_dropout'.
+The `data_dropout` dataset is used to exemplify the package.

-This dataset is extracted from an administrative database provided by a non-specified university and tracks students enrolled in 2012 over three academic years (or 6 semesters).
-We are interested in understanding what factors lead to students dropping out.
+It tracks the academic progress of students enrolled in 2012 over three academic years (six semesters).
+This dataset aims to explore the factors leading to student dropout.
-Dropout students with a time-instant in the first semester have been removed, for internal reasons (the university cannot take preventive action to reduce or avoid their withdrawal).

-The students are followed for at most 3 academic years or, equivalently, 6 semesters (follow-up periods), from the first day of lecture up to the time-instant of withdrawal (i.e. survival event) or the end of the academic year.

 The dataset is composed of four variables:
-- Gender: categorical covariate (Male or Female).
+- `Gender`: Categorical covariate indicating gender (Male or Female).
-- CFUP: standardized numerical covariate indicating the number of CFU (Credito Formativo Universitario) passed by the students by the end of the first semester.
+- `CFUP`: Numeric covariate representing the standardized number of CFUs (Credito Formativo Universitario) passed by the student in the first semester.
-- time_to_event: time (in semesters) at which a student decides to leave the university.
-A value greater than 6.0 indicates the student did not drop out during the follow-up (e.g. 6.1 semesters).
+- `time_to_event`: The time (in semesters) when a student decides to drop out.
+A value greater than 6.0 means the student did not drop out during the follow-up period.
-- group: categorical variable indicating the student's course of study, with 16 different levels from CosA, CosB, ... , CosP.
+- `group`: Categorical variable representing the student's course of study, with 16 levels from CosA to CosP.

-## How to execute a model
-To execute a model several variables need to be specified:
+Students are followed for a maximum of 6 semesters (3 academic years), from the start of lectures until they drop out or the follow-up ends.

+## Model execution
+To fit a Time-Dependent Shared Frailty model, the following elements are required:
-- dataset: e.g. 'data_dropout'
+- dataset: e.g. `data_dropout`
 - time-domain vector: it can coincide with the follow-up or can be contained in it.
 For our dataset, no events are registered in the first semester and it would be useless to fit the model there.
 Thus, the time-domain starts at the end of the first semester (t=1) and it ends at the end of the third academic year (t=6).
 The temporal unit of measure is semester.
 - categories_range_min and categories_range_max vectors: to maximize the log-likelihood function, we apply a constraint optimization method in multi-dimension and we need to provide the minimum and maximum existence range of each parameter (even though some parameters are not linked to any constraint).
 Since the latter may have the same meaning, we decide to group them in categories and to provide both the minimum and maximum range to each category.
 According to the model, different categories are individuated.